Richard Yates Jr.: Early life and career

 His father, also Richard Yates, was also an Illinois politician; indeed, the senior Yates was Illinois' popular Civil War governor, and the younger Yates spent a portion of his boyhood living in the Executive Mansion in Springfield, which would one day again be his home.
-The son was born in Jacksonville, Illinois and attended public schools and, from 1870 to 1874, the Illinois Woman's College (now MacMurray College).
+The son was born in Jacksonville, Illinois on December 12, 1860.
+He attended public schools and, from 1870 to 1874, the Illinois Woman's College (now MacMurray College).
 He was the city editor of the Daily Courier in 1878 and 1879, and of the Daily Journal from 1881 to 1883.
 Yates graduated from Illinois College in Jacksonville in 1880 and from the law department of the University of Michigan at Ann Arbor in 1884.
 Yates served as a private in Company I, Fifth Infantry, Illinois National Guard from 1885 to 1890.
+He married Ellen Wadsworth in 1888.

 He practiced law in Jacksonville and was city attorney of Jacksonville 1885–1890 and county judge of Morgan County 1894–1897.
 From 1897 to 1900, Yates was United States collector of internal revenue for the eighth internal revenue district.